shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 ```

 The command should be called when:
- - new extension is created, pushed and installed to the current app
+ - an extension is installed, updated or uninstalled
  - changing native code of any of the extensions from the `extensions` directory
  - changing cocoapods or gradle dependencies of any of the extensions from the `extensions` directory
  - switching between published (`shoutem configure --release`) and development (`shoutem configure`) configuration